Nujuma, A Ritz-Carlton Reserve In Saudi Arabia’s Red Sea

 It’s unbelievable how many hotels are slated to open in the Red Sea Project in the near future, from a Four Seasons, to a Rosewood, to an EDITION, to a Miraval, to a Grand Hyatt, to an InterContinental, to a Fairmont, and many more.

-As of now we only have renderings of the Ritz-Carlton Reserve, and I can’t help but wonder if it’ll look anything like this in person, or if people will be disappointed.
-Furthermore, the logistics just don’t seem very ironed out yet, given you currently have a total of five weekly flights to this airport.
+As of now we only have renderings of the Ritz-Carlton Reserve, and I can’t help but wonder if the resort actually looks anything like this in person, or if people will be disappointed.
+Furthermore, the logistics just don’t seem very ironed out yet, given the limited amount of connectivity currently available to the Red Sea Airport.

 Bottom line

-The Ritz-Carlton Reserve Red Sea Resort is expected to open as of June 2024.
+The Ritz-Carlton Reserve Red Sea Resort has opened as of May 2024.
 The property consists exclusively of beachfront and overwater villas, with each accommodation having a private pool.
 The rates at this resort are astonishingly high, and start at around $2,500 per night.

 The country is hoping to eventually make the Red Sea a huge tourist hotspot, but as of now that’s still a work in progress.
 I’m curious how this evolves…